TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 2. Ensure the House icon is in the lower left portion of the bottom status bar in VSCode.
 3. Bookmark the Quick Start guide, which has tutorials and other details on the extension.

-You will configure the project location in a later lab.
+You will configure the project location in a later module.

 ## Install / Configure Serial Terminal

-Some of the labs will use the command line interface (CLI) to operate.
+Some of the modules will use the command line interface (CLI) to operate.
 The default programs for Windows (Command Line or PowerShell) and macOS (Terminal) are sufficient.

 :bulb: **Pro Tip**: VSCode also has a built-in terminal for both Windows and MacOS. *Terminal*->*New Terminal*.